fish-shell/fish-shell/doc_src/cmds/commandline.rst

 **-c** or **--cut-at-cursor**
     Only print selection up until the current cursor position.
+    If combined with ``--tokenize``, this will print up until the last completed token - excluding the token the cursor is in.
+    This is typically what you would want for instance in completions.
+    To get both, use both ``commandline --cut-at-cursor --tokenize; commandline --cut-at-cursor --current-token``, or ``commandline -co; commandline -ct`` for short.

 **-o** or **--tokenize**
     Tokenize the selection and print one string-type token per line.